 As I was leaving my hotel room this morning, my phone rang.
 It was crew scheduling again.
 Even though I was literally in the hallway, walking toward the elevator, they told me that there had been another change in my assignment.
 Now I didn’t have to be to the airport for another 3 hours or so- that I would be filling in for a flight attendant who had to call in sick when he/she was already working a trip.
 Instead of working to Las Vegas and then to Indianapolis, they told me I was now going to work to Denver, then on to Indianapolis.

-Before my flight pushed back, I checked the temperature outside. -2 degrees Fahrenheit.
+Before my flight pushed back, I checked the temperature outside. -2°.
 I love the cold, even when it’s THIS cold- it’s magical.
 Enroute to Denver, I took a picture of the fields below.
 Not a bad view from the office!

-By the time I landed in Denver, there was yet another message to call scheduling.
+By the time I landed in Denver, there was yet another message to call my scheduling department.
 No longer am I needed to go to Indianapolis.
-Instead, they decided that I was needed to work to Minneapolis.
+Instead, I’m off to Minneapolis.
 I do understand that flight attendants get sick.
 I also understand that in this industry there are going to be weather and mechanical delays and cancellations.
 Still, I am starting to feel like the flight attendant whipping boy.

 After three hours of “airport appreciation” in Denver, I worked one more leg to MSP in Minnesota.
 I worried that there would be another message letting me know about yet another assignment change.
 Luckily, there was no such message.
 I was free to head to the hotel.

 After changing out of my uniform, I walked over to The Mall of America for a few minutes.
 Even though it’s very close to the hotel, it was a brutal walk.
 It was only 5° out, and so I felt an instant and constant ice cream headache.
 I don’t think the north pole would feel much different.